 Risk Management

 Using the learnings from the risk assessment, our expert teams use engineering and operational controls to prevent, minimize and/or mitigate risks.
 These controls include an ongoing focus on quality engineering design, construction, and operating discipline.
-Additionally, a critical part of mitigating risk is openly engaging with our host communities and external authorities to maintain a shared state of readiness through robust emergency preparedness and response planning.
+Additionally, part of mitigating risk is openly engaging with our local communities and external authorities to maintain a shared state of readiness through robust emergency preparedness and response planning.

 Surveillance and Review

 Risks and controls are reviewed periodically, including where there are high-potential events or changes in the external environment, to evaluate performance.
-In addition to our site engineers and operators, and our Engineer of Record(s), our Tailings Stewardship Team, which comprises third-party engineers and internal experts, physically inspects all our TSFs and reviews associated documents and monitoring data.
+In addition to our site engineers and operators, our Engineer of Record(s) and our Tailings Stewardship Team physically inspect all our TSFs and review associated documents and monitoring data.
 Through this work, the team recommends actions to reinforce the safety of our TSFs.
 In addition, our Independent Tailings Review Board provides technical guidance on the physical integrity, safety and performance of our TSFs and associated management systems.

 TSF Disclosures and Independent Verification